shumwaymark/sentinelcam/README.rst

 .. image:: docs/images/Outpost.png
    :alt: High-level sketch of Outpost integration with imagenode

 Two key enhancements provide the essential wiring to make this possible.
-Log and video publishing over PyZMQ and imageZMQ respectively.
+Log and image publishing over PyZMQ and imageZMQ respectively.

 Video publishing has a twofold benefit.